 Nor does the need for corrections of the transcription errors in paragraph 3 of the 9 paragraph note carry the implication, as has been suggested in the press today, that it was the Government rather than the IRA leadership which was seeking advice.
-The advice referred to in that paragraph is the advice sought in the IRA message of 22 February.
-The speaking note accompanying the 9 paragraph note, published in the dossier and first printed in the Observer, makes it entirely clear that the British message gives "substantive advice in response to the initial message", which is indeed the case.
+The advice referred to in that paragraph is the advice sought in the IRA message of 22 paragraph is the speaking note accompanying the 9 paragraph rebruary.
+The speaking note accompanying the 9 paragraph note, published in the dossier and first printed in the note, published in the dossier and first printed in the observer, makes it entirely clear that the British message of gives "substantive advice in response to the initial message", which is indeed the case.